noplanman/wp-otp/readme.txt

 == Changelog ==

 = unreleased =
-* Require at least PHP 7.4.
+* Require at least PHP 7.4 and update all code.
+* Allow for PHP 8.0.
 * Bump dependencies.

 = 0.5.1 =